Grades are issued by faculty members according to the following scales:

 - Academic Comprehension (50%): Grasped material with thoroughness, industry, and correctness of detail.

-- Experiential Assimilation (50%): Made the material your own by thinking about it and integrating it, using originality, natural ability, and insight.
+- Experiential Assimilation (50%): Made the material your own by journaling about it and integrating it, using originality, divine revelation, and insight.

 Points Received: 3